 Resetting the Memory of the Electric Windows - Vehicle with One Touch Up/Down on Driver Side only

-The bounce back feature remains turned off until you reset the memory.
+The anti-trap function is deactivated until you have reset the memory.

 In the event of a flat battery or after the battery has been disconnected from the vehicle, you must reset the memory for driver window.